Keys to Healthy Eating Out

 Eat less fat and fewer calories than usual during other meals on the day when you plan to eat out in the evening.

 Eat a small, healthy snack or drink a large, low-calorie or calorie-free beverage before you go out.

 Plan what to order before you get to the restaurant, and try not to deviate.

 It is up to you to ask for what you want.
 Most restaurants want to meet your needs: after all, you are paying for the meal.
 Be firm and friendly.

-Ask these to find out if an item is healthy:
+To find out if an item is healthy, ask: